aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/working-with-inline-attachments/_index.md

 Inline attachments—sometimes called embedded or CID images—are files that live inside the MIME body of an email.
 They are referenced from the HTML part of the message with a **Content‑ID** (CID).
 This technique lets you **embed images email** so they appear right where you place the `<img>` tag, without appearing as separate downloadable attachments.

-## Why Use Embedded Images in Your Java Emails?
+## Why Use Embedded Images to Create HTML Email Image in Java?

 - **Professional look:** Logos, banners, and product pictures render instantly.
 - **Better engagement:** Recipients are more likely to read an email that looks complete.